Colonia (Roman): Under the Principate

 Colonies were not founded on a large scale until the inception of the Principate.
 Augustus, who needed to settle over a hundred thousand of his veterans after the end of his civil wars, began a massive colony creation program throughout his empire.
 However, not all colonies were new cities.
 Many were created from already-occupied settlements and the process of colonization just expanded them.
 Some of these colonies would later grow into large cities (modern day Cologne was first founded as a Roman colony).
 During this time, provincial cities can gain the rank of colony, gaining certain rights and privileges.
 After the era of the Severan emperors the new "colonies" were only cities that were granted a status (often of tax exemption), and in most cases during the Late Imperial times there was no more settlement of retired legionaries.

 Effects and legacy of colonization

 Roman colonies sometimes served as a potential reserve of veterans which could be called upon during times of emergency.
 However, these colonies more importantly served to produce future Roman citizens and therefore recruits to the Roman army.

 Roman colonies played a major role in the spread of the Latin language within the central and southern Italian peninsula during the early empire.
 The colonies showed surrounding native populations an example of Roman life.
+Since the veterans settled there were usually single until discharge and married local women, colonies tended to become culturally integrated in their surroundings within a few generations.